isomorphisms/learn-you-a-haskell/en/05-recursion.md

 thinking recursively.

 First, what is recursion?
 In school your teacher may have asked you to define a word but specified that you can't use the word itself to define the word.
+For example, `listen means using your ears` not `listen means when you are listening to what the person is saying`.
 In mathematics it is sometimes possible to coherently define X using X itself in the definition.
 For example, the factorial function could be defined as